A little elegance and a little outdoor dining and wine can be a wonderful change of pace this time of year.

 A checkered blanket, a picnic basket, an array of fine cheeses, and maybe a light refreshing wine.

-Well, it’s not too difficult to recreate an Old-Fashioned picnic event – and of course there’s plenty of opportunity to make it modern and add your own twist.
+Well, it’s not too difficult to recreate an Old-Fashioned picnic event – and of course, there is plenty of opportunities to make it modern and add your own twist.

 Here’s an idea for a Lemon Parsley Pasta Salad recipe.